DevBigEazi/etn-forge/CONTRIBUTING.md

 ## 📄 License

-By contributing to etn-dapp-forge, you agree that your contributions will be licensed under the MIT License.
+By contributing to etn-dappforge, you agree that your contributions will be licensed under the MIT License.

 ---

-**Thank you for contributing to etn-dapp-forge! 🚀**
+**Thank you for contributing to etn-dappforge! 🚀**